HomeTravel DestinationsEuropeI am in love with Georgia

 Georgians are known for their warm hospitality and love of feasting.
 They say that time spent with a guest does not count as time lived.
 That’s why Georgia may be considered a perfect gastronomy tour destination.

-As a bakery-addicted person, I enjoyed every kind of gluten available: bread, pies, dumplings.
+As a bakery-addicted person, I enjoyed every kind of gluten available: bread, pies, and dumplings.
 And in Georgia, it is available in every corner.
 You can spend hours exploring regional-specific of Georgian cuisine and vine, like the khachapuri pie with different kinds of cheese/meat/egg/ filling, and the vine palette with centuries of family history.

 Dinner at cafe-bar Chveni-Sakhli, Batumi, Georgia